nftnoticee/opensea-nft-stats-listing-sales-and-alert-bot-for-discord-telegram-twitter/README.md

 <br />

 </div>
-This project is a bot that allows you to track the stats, listings, and sales of your OpenSea collections.
+NFT Notice allows you to track the stats, listings, and sales of your OpenSea collections.
 It also allows you to receive updates on these events in Discord, Telegram, and Twitter.

 ## Features